Causal inference methods for combining randomized trials and observational studies: a review: When observational data contain treatment and outcome information

 \section{When observational data contain treatment and outcome information}

-\modif{Section~\ref{sec:noWnoY} studied how to make an RCT more valuable by correcting its selection bias (w.r.t. the target population) leveraging covariate distribution of an observational sample.
-We now consider a different problem: given an observational sample which, in addition to covariates, also contains treatment and outcome information $(Y,A)$, RCTs can make causal conclusions from the observational sample more trustworthy, either by removing confounding bias or via more efficient estimation.}

-\modif{For completeness, we recall in Appendix~\ref{sec:cate} how to perform causal inference from purely observational data.}
+\modiff{Section~\ref{sec:noWnoY} studied how to correct RCT selection bias (with respect to the target population) while leveraging covariate distribution of an observational sample.
+When the observational sample also contains treatment and outcome information $(Y,A)$, efficiency improvements can be obtained \citep{huang2021leveraging}.
+But beyond the generalization question, such additional covariates enable different questions of interest.
+These questions are the purpose of Section~\ref{sec:specialcase}.} Indeed, RCTs can make causal conclusions from the observational sample more trustworthy, either by removing confounding bias (detailed in Section~\ref{sec:unmeasured confoundersATE}) or via more efficient estimation (detailed in Section~\ref{sec:toward-more-efficient}).
+For completeness, we recall in Appendix~\ref{sec:cate} how to perform causal inference from purely observational data.